DanielPyrek/4530/FInalReport.md

 ![plot](https://github.com/DanielPyrek/4530/blob/master/data/Final/FINAL3.png?raw=true)
 *Figure 3: Breakthrough Graphs for Charcoal, Salt Treated Charcoal, and Sand*

 Visually, it can be seen that activated carbon is the best method by far.
 In order to confirm this, the breakthrough values were calculated for each method.
-Red dye 'breaks through' through once the majority of the adsorbent reaches equilibrium with the influent concentration of red dye.
+Red dye 'breaks through' once the majority of the adsorbent reaches equilibrium with the influent concentration of red dye.
 An algorithm searched each data set for the first value above 1 mg/L. This allowed for some background movement.
 These breakthrough values are displayed in figure 4.

 ![plot](https://github.com/DanielPyrek/4530/blob/master/data/Final/Table1.PNG?raw=true)